upriser7781/weather_Trends/README.md

 #### 4. Conclusion:
 The report suggest that in a span of 10 years, the global temperature as well as the local temperature is facing a slight change in both ways due to the change in climate.

+(The data of 2004 to 2013 is used i.e. analysis of span of 10 years)

 - NAME: Ishita Singh
 - DATE: 07/05/06